91nunocosta/prot/README.md

 ```

 As _n2_ is bound to the variable `n2` after the first clause, the next one doesn't imply
-a lookup for it.
+a lookup.
 In this case, no lookup would be necessary.

 With a partial representation of the graph, it could be necessary to create one element
 at a time: